Khlystikam/text-powerpoint/README.md

 *At the moment, it only works with .pptx files (there is no support for the format until 2003 .ppt)

-Processing occurs on my server by API.
-ChatGPT wrote files, so the processing code is not presented, because This Pet-project to demonstrate what I can write precisely.
+Processing takes place on my server via an API.
+The processing code is not included because ChatGPT generated the files — this is a pet project meant to demonstrate my ability to write precise code.